How can changing my website URL affect my Siteimprove data?

 Below, you will find a summary of aspects that need to be reviewed when changing your URL.

-What implications does the URL change have on the Siteimprove Content Suite?
+How does a URL change affect Content Suite?

 Change to the new site URL